 It is your responsibility to pay your monthly policy and inform your insurance company of any significant changes to your animal’s medical history.

 We would ask you to pay your bill with the practice as you go along, and then obtain reimbursement from your insurance company.
-We do not allow direct claims unless the case has been authorised by a Practice Partner, pre-authorisation has been obtained from the insurance company (ie. Indicating that they will settle the claim), a Direct Claim Agreement form has been completed and the Insurance Administration Fee paid to us.
+We do not allow direct claims unless the case has been authorised by a Practice Partner, pre-authorisation has been obtained from the insurance company (ie. Indicating that they will settle the claim), a Direct Claim Agreement form has been completed.

 •Inform your insurance company of the situation.
 They will usually send you a claim form.
 Some can be downloaded from the internet.